Arthashastra: Overview of scholarly treatments

-According to McClish (2019), a treatise he calls the Dandanīti was created in the first century BCE by an unknown author, who drawed "together a number of disparate sources pertaining to statecraft, added some of his own material, and forged them into a comprehensive treatise."
+According to McClish (2019), a treatise he calls the Dandanīti was created in the first century BCE by an unknown author, who drew "together a number of disparate sources pertaining to statecraft, added some of his own material, and forged them into a comprehensive treatise."
 Thereafter, possibly in the third century CE, "an individual who called himself “Kautilya” redacted the Dandanīti.
 Kautilya added a great deal of new material, including the division into chapters and the addition of several books, recast the text in the ideological image of the dharma literature, and renamed it the Arthaśāstra of Kautilya."
-The date of the third century is based on a comparison with the Manu Dharmashastra (2nd cent.
-CE), which appears to have used the Dandanati, and not the Arthashastra, which means that the redaction of the Dandanati into the Arthashastra took place after the second century CE.
+The date of the third century is based on a comparison with the Manu Dharmashastra (2nd century CE), which appears to have used the Dandanati, and not the Arthashastra, which means that the redaction of the Dandanati into the Arthashastra took place after the second century CE.
 This is corroborated by the first substantial Sanskrit inscription, dated at the middle of the second century CE.
 Since the Arthashastra prescribes inscriptions in Sanskrit, their absence in the centuries directly after 300 BCE is problematic for the traditional attribution to Chanakya, but fits well with an initial compilation before 150 BCE, and a major redaction after 150 BCE.
 McClish further notes that "[t]he guidelines provided by the Dandanati would have been insufficient to Chandragupta's imperial project," hence, "[t] he Dandanati is not an imperial text."
 As for the lower limit of the dating, McClish also refers to Levy's coral-argument.
 With regard to the upper limit, McClish too, following Trautman, refers to the disappearance of punch-mark coins in the second century CE, which are mentioned extensively though in the Dandanati, which means that it was compiled before this period.